bradonomics/bradonomics.com/_posts/2014-02-13-second-language.md

 ---
 title: Too Stupid to Learn a Second Language?
 description: How I failed to learn Japanese, Spanish, and Thai, and finally found a method of language learning that worked for me.
-category: Language Learning
-read_next:
-  - title: From the Outside In | The Autobiography of Dr J Marvin Brown
-    url: /brown-autobiography/
 ---

 In 1999, I moved to Japan.
 Or, I should say, I was sent to Japan.
 After high school, I joined the United States Marine Corps and my first assignment was to Okinawa.
 I had no real interest in going but after some months Japan started to grow on me, and I became interested in learning Japanese language.
 I got a few books and a CD set and started learning the basics, things like: "Are you open?" and "Where is the bathroom?"
 It was a struggle.
 I had a hard time remembering the words.
 The worst part was, even when I could make myself understood, I couldn't understand their reply.
 I still remember being at a World War II memorial and saying hello to a woman in Japanese.
 She replied with a torrent of Japanese I had no hope of understanding.
 After a few months, the books found their way into a drawer.
 I didn't really need to learn Japanese; I was on a military base surrounded by other Americans.
 On top of that, I was leaving in six months, returning to the US where, I thought, Japanese would be less than useless.